-At its core, the basics of local and international SEO are not that different from each other, but just as the name suggests, the difference lies in the target crowd and the range of your SEO efforts.
-Local search engine optimisation will let you focus and aim your efforts at the local market while going international will enable you to target the international markets.
+At its core, the basis of local and international SEO are not too dissimilar, however just as the name suggests, the difference lies in the target crowd and the range of your SEO efforts.
+Local search engine optimisation will let you focus and aim your efforts at the local market while going international will enable you to target markets globally.
 It is true that the internet, in general, has no geographical limitation, but SEO is definitely affected by regional factors.

 Limited Vs. Wider Scope

 Small businesses that would prefer to target a local customer base should opt for local SEO.
-It’s perfect when you don’t have enough capacity to serve a wider range of customers that international SEO might bring towards you.
-On the other hand, the bigger companies who have the necessary resources to serve customers across borders will always opt for international SEO because it opens the door to much bigger opportunities and possibilities.
+It’s perfect when you don’t have enough capacity to serve a wider range of customers that global SEO attracts.
+On the other hand, the bigger companies who have the necessary resources to serve customers internationally will always opt for global SEO as it opens the door to much bigger opportunities and possibilities.

 The Difference in Keywords

-When your SEO efforts are to be directed towards the target crowd in a very specific area, using the right keywords that are relevant to the target region is of utmost importance.
+When your SEO efforts are directed towards a target crowd in a specific area, using the right keywords that are relevant to that target region is of utmost importance.
 Keywords related to the local language, contacts, state, city, locality, etc., are all important for a successful local SEO campaign.
 Of course, this limits the chances of widespread exposure, but that is a disadvantage that comes with sticking to local markets.

 International SEO, on the other hand, is more complicated and multifaceted.
-In addition to working with general keywords that draw the attention of international target groups from all across the world, an international campaign may also include multiple local SEO strategies to cater specifically to each of the target regions.
+In addition to working with general keywords that draw the attention to global target groups from across the world, a this type of SEO campaign may include multiple local SEO strategies to cater specifically to each of the target regions.